ceramic-sf/quick-boi-source/bolq.md

 Making a decision involves creating the best decision, not weighing options
 ```

-Decision making is about[explaining evidence, not [weighing evidence](#the-problem-with-weighing-evidence).
+Decision making is about explaining evidence, not [weighing evidence](#the-problem-with-weighing-evidence).
 It is a creative process where new conjectures are made to tie together other explanations and evidence.
 Those conjectures are criticised, and [bad explanations](#good-explanations) are abandoned.

 *Decisions are made by conjectures about options, not the weighing of options.*